 In our outdoor area you may enjoy the view of Oppstryn Lake, the alpine landscape, glaciers, rivers and adjacent villages.
 Here you can relax and view the breathtaking nature.

-In our botanical garden we have about 200 plants, trees and flowers that represent the local flora in and around the national park.
 The garden is divided into different zones with plants from bogs, mountains, meadows and forests.
 In addition, we have a “Great-Granny’s garden”, where you can see beloved and well-known plants that you encounter in the Norwegian gardens.
 Here you may take a stroll and learn about how the plants adjust to the life in the different zones.

-The plants you see in the garden you may find in and around the national park, and after a turn in the garden, you might recognize and identify some of the plant next time you go for a hike?
+The plants you see in the garden you may find in and around the national park, and after a turn in the garden, you might recognize some of the plant next time you go for a hike?

 Geological Park